Project

 That still don't make the promise.cf of initial promises and the one of technique the same, but they should be much more alike.

-Updated by Jonathan CLARKE about 9 years ago
+Updated by Jonathan CLARKE over 9 years ago

 Damn, I didn't see you'd answered.
 For some reason Redmine didn't send me a notification email.
 I've watched this issue now to make sure that I do get emails.